Students on a Rustic Pathways Belize reef and rainforest conservation program

 A Foundation in Marine Science

-Daily dives and fieldwork introduce students to coral identification, reef health assessment, and marine ecosystem dynamics.
+Daily snorkeling and fieldwork introduce students to coral identification, reef health assessment, and marine ecosystem dynamics.
 These experiences build early literacy in biology, conservation, and environmental monitoring.

 Real-World Research Skills